EducationUSA Advising Center

-This center belongs to the EducationUSA network of educational advising centers affiliated with the U.S. Department of State's Bureau of Educational and Cultural Affairs.
-EducationUSA advisers provide accurate, comprehensive, current, and unbiased information on educational opportunities in the United States.
+This center belongs to the EducationUSA network of hundreds of advising centers affiliated with the U.S. Department of State's Bureau of Educational and Cultural Affairs.
+EducationUSA Advisers provide accurate, comprehensive,and current information on educational opportunities in the United States.
 We do not endorse or rank any college or university, nor do we endorse services provided by any company or organization in areas of test preparation, admissions, placement, language training, or visa procurement.

 For more information about EducationUSA and study opportunities in the United States, please visit http://www.educationusa.state.gov/.

 - Information on over 3,500 accredited institutions of higher education in the U.S

 - TOEFL, SAT, and GRE test administration available at the Embassy.
 At our Information Resource Center you can find practice exams.

 - Guides to Funding Sources for U.S. study

 - Guides to Essay Writing

 The EducationUSA Adviser provides individual guidance to prospective students in planning their education and career.
 The EducationUSA Adviser also assists students on their selection of schools and application procedures.
 Contact the EducationUSA Adviser to make an appointment.
 Prospective students should come with photocopies of their academic certificates and a statement of purpose or a paragraph stating your career objectives.